Warsong Glossary and Compendium

 -

-World War Match (Round Robin, 4-Player, or 1v1v1v1): The World War Match game is between four players, across from each other evenly.
-This match is played on a 5 by 5 grid, with each player having two starting rows of 5 spaces wide, with a single uncontested square in the middle.
-Each player has squares in their starting area that are considered contested, meaning they can be played on by either player that has access to them.
-These matches tend to be longer and more chaotic but can be advantageous for those who build the correct deck for the occasion.
+War Match (Round Robin, 4-Player, or 1v1v1v1): A game mode for four players seated evenly around the battlefield.
+This match is played on a 5x5 grid, with each player starting with two rows of 5 spaces.
+The center square is uncontested.
+Each player has squares in their starting area that are considered contested, meaning they can be played on by either player with access to them.
+These matches are generally longer and more chaotic but reward players who build decks suited for the format.

-Worldly Attack Type: The Worldly attack type beats all other attack types including itself when attacking.
-For this reason, the worldly attack type cannot tie.
-When defending the Worldly attack type also beats all other symbols when defending except itself.
+Worldly Attack Type: The Worldly attack type defeats all other attack types, including itself, when attacking.
+As a result, the Worldly attack type cannot result in a tie.
+When defending, the Worldly attack type defeats all other symbols except itself.